Programs

 State of Indiana

-Jim McGoff is the Public Finance Director of the State of Indiana and previously served as the Finance Authority’s Chief Operating Officer, Director of Environmental Programs, and General Counsel.
-He has worked at the Finance Authority for 24 years.
-Before joining the State government, Jim was a partner in the Indianapolis law firm of Bingham McHale LLP (currently Dentons, LLP), where he was a member of the firm’s public finance practice group, representing the State and many Indiana cities and towns with their municipal borrowing needs.
-He is a past member of the US EPA Environmental Financial Advisory Board (2016-2021), US EPA SRF State Workgroup, and Council of Infrastructure Financing Authorities, serving as President from 2020-2022.
-Jim was also a member of the Great Lakes Protection Fund Advisory Board.
-He graduated with a degree in Accounting from Indiana University’s Kelley School of Business and earned a J.D. from Indiana University Maurer School of Law.
+Jim McGoff is the Public Finance Director of the State of Indiana and previously served as the Finance Authority’s Chief Operating Officer, Director of Environmental Programs and General Counsel.
+Mr. McGoff has worked at the Finance Authority for 24 years.
+Prior to joining State government, Jim was a partner in the Indianapolis law firm of Bingham McHale LLP (currently, Dentons, LLP), where he was a member of the firm’s public finance practice group, representing the State and many Indiana cities and towns with their municipal borrowing needs.
+He is a past member of the US EPA Environmental Financial Advisory Board (2016-2021), US EPA SRF State Workgroup and Council of Infrastructure Financing Authorities, serving as President from 2020-2022.
+Jim was also a member of the Great Lakes Protection Fund – Advisory Board.
+He graduated with a degree in Accounting from Indiana University’s Kelley School of Business and earned a J.D. from the Indiana University Maurer School of Law.

 • Ryan Mueller